 SUBMIT AN INQUIRY

-We are currently booking workshops for: JANUARY 2017.
+We are currently booking workshops for: JULY 2018 AND LATER.
 We generally need at least two months for planning and preparation, but are always happy to talk about what might be possible.

 Answers to FAQS:

-- Our team can travel to your institution
+- Our team can travel to your location

 - Every workshop is tailored to the participants